I’ve been to a lot of weddings.

 There's nothing sweeter than the freedom that comes with travel.
 When you're thousands of miles from home, it's easy to let go of obligations and fill my senses completely as I see the world.
 There's something especially delicious about having to be neither here nor there.
 Buh-bye busy.

-Spring in Seattle often means the streets are a little flooded to the point where I fear I’m going to splash water all over an unfortunate pedestrian while driving by and ruin their day, just like the movies.
+Spring in Seattle means the streets are flooded to the point where I worry about splashing puddle water all over an unfortunate pedestrian while driving by (just like the movies).
+But sunny spring afternoons in Seattle are worth the twinge of anxiety.

 I'm a fast-talking TV enthusiast with a penchant for great bakes (there are literally dozens of us).
 Picture Mike Teavee from Charlie and the Chocolate Factory, minus the bad attitude, plus browned butter.
 Let's talk Game of Thrones, The Office, Lost, Westworld, The Handmaid's Tale, and more.
 I'd be remiss if I didn't mention The Great British Baking Show.